dvsa/vol-app/docs/app/testing.md

 UPDATE_TABLE_SNAPSHOTS=1 vendor/bin/phpunit --filter TableRenderSnapshotTest
 ```

-### Escaping is per output format
+### CSV exports

 Escaping happens at the **source** here — a formatter escapes the row value it
 interpolates — which is right for HTML and wrong for everything else.
 Six
-controllers export a table as CSV (`ResponseHelperService::tableToCsv`), and a
+controllers export a table as CSV (`ResponseHelperService::tableToCsv`), and a CSV
+is neither HTML nor a passive document.
+Three things follow, all handled by the
+renderer rather than the formatter, because the formatter has no idea which format
+it is feeding.

-CSV is not HTML: nothing downstream decodes it, so an operator called
+**Entities.** Nothing downstream decodes them, so an operator called
-"Smith & Sons Ltd" reaches the spreadsheet as `Smith &amp; Sons Ltd`.
+"Smith & Sons Ltd" would reach the spreadsheet as `Smith &amp; Sons Ltd`.

-`TableBuilder::renderBodyColumn()` therefore decodes entities when the content
+`TableBuilder::renderBodyColumn()` decodes when the content type is CSV.
-type is CSV.
-That is the renderer's job, not the formatter's — the formatter has
-no idea which format it is feeding. `TableRenderSnapshotTest` asserts absolutely
-that no table emits an entity when rendered as CSV, so a new output format that
-needs the same treatment fails the build rather than shipping mojibake.

-Two things this does **not** fix, both pre-existing and worth their own tickets:
-CSV fields are joined with `', '` and never quoted, so a value containing a comma
-splits the row; and a cell beginning `=`, `+`, `-` or `@` is executed as a formula
+**Formulas.** Excel, LibreOffice and Sheets evaluate a cell beginning `=`, `+`,
-by Excel and LibreOffice.
+`-` or `@`, and Excel's DDE syntax reaches outside the document — a vehicle marked
+`=cmd|' /c calc'!A1` is code that runs on the caseworker's machine when they open
+the export. `TableBuilder::csvField()` prefixes such a value with an apostrophe.
+Wholly numeric values are exempt: `-100.50` is a negative amount, not an
+expression, and prefixing it would turn every credit in a fee export into text
+that will not sum.

+**Framing.** Fields are quoted and internal quotes doubled, and the layouts join
+with a bare comma.
+This is not merely tidiness — it is what makes the formula fix
+work.
+Unquoted, a value of `x,=cmd|...` arrives as _two_ fields, and the second
+starts with `=` and never passed through the neutralisation.

+`TableRenderSnapshotTest` asserts all of this absolutely, with no baseline: there
+is no legitimate reason for an entity or a formula to appear in an export of
+licence data.
+The formula probe is `=1+1,=2+2` and the output is parsed back with
+a real CSV reader rather than split on commas, because splitting on commas is
+precisely the mistake being tested for.

 ### The escaping contract